SINTEF-Power-system-asset-management/flexible_load_analysis/example_data/TUTORIAL.md

 Directory of non-encoded network-data on MATPOWER-format.

-data_formatting.py will create a new directory with encoded ID's, for
+Running data_formatting.py will create a new directory of these files, with ID's encoded based on encoding.

 ## encoding